 As creatures constrained by the limitations of our nature, we are bound by time and space, we often struggle with understanding God’s perspective.
 It would be better to say we almost never understand God’s mind.

 I am always leery of those who claim to be able to do so.
 Because of my caution in this area, I encourage an ever-growing confidence in God’s word.
-It is the the trusted record of God’s purpose to us.
+It is the trusted record of God’s purpose for us.

 When our trust in the Word of God is challenged, our faith can be shaken.
-Once that shaking begins we become every more unstable in our confidence of God has revealed.
+Once that shaking begins we become ever more unstable in our confidence of God has revealed.

 God, speaking through the prophet, says as much.
 He tells us that

 8 “For My thoughts are not your thoughts,Isaiah 55:8-9 NKJV

 Nor are your ways My ways,” says the Lord.